Belfast trust recalls 2,500 patients

 They will see the 2,500 patients including teenagers as young as 14 years of age as quickly as possible.

+"I wasn't expecting this today or any day.
+Within an hour, your whole world's upside down and will be until I have another consultation with whoever I get.

+"I just hope they're just as efficient and professional as Dr Watt was with me."

-Some patients will be seen by doctors working in the independent sector.
+Some of the recalled patients will be seen by doctors working in the independent sector.

-"Certainly this is a significant number and, within the neurosciences division, we have never been involved with a recall of this scale," he said.
+"Certainly this is a significant number and, within the neurosciences division, we have never been involved with a recall of this scale," Dr Mitchelson said.

 "These are patients with a wide range of neurological conditions, some of which are debilitating, complex and significantly serious.